konnekt/art and technology

 Self-Adaptive Art Systems

-Installations that adjust their output dynamically based on environmental data or user interaction.
+Installations that dynamically adjust their outputs—such as visuals, sounds, or movements—based on environmental data or user interactions, creating an evolving artistic experience.

 Autonomous Systems in Art

-Art installations powered by robotics and artificial intelligence to independently perform actions and interact with their surroundings.
+Art installations leveraging robotics and artificial intelligence to perform actions and engage with their environment independently, often challenging traditional notions of authorship and control in art.

 Synthetic Biology in Art